lab1092/blender-manual_ja/manual/modeling/metas.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     :guilabel:`Object` or :guilabel:`Edit` modes
+   | Mode:     *Object* or *Edit* modes
-   | Panel:    :guilabel:`MetaBall` (:guilabel:`Editing` context, :kbd:`F9`)
+   | Panel:    *MetaBall* (*Editing* context, :kbd:`F9`)

-:guilabel:`Threshold` defines how much a meta's surface "influences" other metas.
+*Threshold* defines how much a meta's surface "influences" other metas.
 It controls the *field level* at which the surface is computed.
 The setting is global to a
 FIXME(TODO: Internal Link;
 [[#Grouping|group]]
-) of :guilabel:`Meta` objects.
+) of *Meta* objects.
 As the threshold increases, the influence that each meta has on each other increases.

 There are two types of influence: **positive** or **negative**.
-The type can be toggled on the :guilabel:`Active Element` panel while in :guilabel:`Edit` mode, using the :guilabel:`Negative` button.
+The type can be toggled on the *Active Element* panel while in *Edit* mode, using the *Negative* button.
 You could think of **positive** as attraction and **negative** as repulsion of meshes.
-A negative meta will push away or repel the meshes of positive :guilabel:`Meta` objects.
+A negative meta will push away or repel the meshes of positive *Meta* objects.

 .. figure:: /images/MetaIntersection.jpg